-Your vehicle also has a In-Bed TrunkTM open indicator to show when the In-Bed Trunk lid is not tightly closed (see page 92).
+Your vehicle also has an In-Bed Trunk open indicator to show when the In-Bed Trunk lid is not tightly closed (see page 96).

 Locking the doors also helps prevent an outsider from unexpectedly opening a door when you come to a stop.